Hugging Face: The Open-Source Heart of Modern AI

 Tokenizers: High-Performance Text Processing

 Tokenizers provides blazing-fast implementations in Rust with Python bindings.
-Supporting BPE, WordPiece, Unigram, and SentencePiece algorithms, it can tokenize 1GB of text in under 20 seconds on server CPUs.
+Supporting BPE, WordPiece, Unigram, and WordLevel algorithms (and interoperable with SentencePiece-style models), it can tokenize roughly 1GB of text in under 20 seconds on a server CPU.
 Full alignment tracking maps tokens back to original text positions—critical for tasks like named entity recognition.

 Available in Python, Node.js, Rust, and Ruby, Tokenizers offers the performance needed for production systems.